 - Minimum 3 years of working experience in a NHRI which is accredited with “A” status by the International Coordinating Committee of National Institutions for the Promotion and Protection of Human Rights (ICC).
 Extensive experience working on NHRI related issues, nationally, regionally and, ideally, internationally.

-- He/she should be fluent in English and/or French, while knowledge of other UN languages is considered an asset.
+- He/she should be fluent in English and/or Spanish and/or Arabic, is considered an asset.

 Candidates should also have a supporting letter from their NHRIs and be committed to imparting the knowledge and experience obtained during their fellowship to colleagues within the NHRI upon their return.
 For those candidates who have already applied pursuant to our earlier announcement and were not selected should apply again if still interested in the Programme.